 Cue chicken chaos across the UK, with some people even contacting the Police during their chicken emergencies.
 No, I’m not joking!

-But, it seems that an awful lot of forgiveness and accomodation has been given to KFC all down to the way they carried out their crisis management.
+But, it seems that an awful lot of forgiveness and accommodation has been given to KFC because of the way they carried out their crisis management.

-They’ve used done three key things when dealing with a crisis like this:
+They’ve done three key things dealing with this crisis:

 - Been transparent and honest from the start

 - Created excellent, clear lines of communication

 - Used humour

 Honesty in crisis in essential.
 Lie and you will be caught out.
 KFC’s first steps were to be honest, say they have a problem, explain the extent of the problem and apologise, and it instantly made things clear from the start.

 Being quick off the mark on this is also key, waiting for other commentary or for events to unfold (probably not in your favour) will put you on the back foot and your apology will not be taken as sincerely.
 It will looked forced or that you were looking to see if you could have got away with it.
 It certainly won’t endear you to the people your apology is aimed at.